-From your liquor to your jewellery, to even your groceries, sustainability is the keyword at the forefront of every industry these days.
+From your liquor, to your jewellery, to even your groceries, sustainability is the key word at the forefront of every industry these days.
 It’s only inevitable that our favourite sneakers get the same eco-friendly treatment as well.

-Sustainable wear has seen immense growth over the last couple of years, compounded by the all-too-real reality of the impact our actions have on the world.
+Sustainable wear has seen an immense growth over the last couple of years, compounded by the all-too-real reality of the impact our actions have on the world.

 It’s not all doom and gloom, however, as we witness firsthand designers pivoting positively in their creative response to this gargantuan challenge.
 Investing in sustainable fashion is the first step to encourage production cycles to innovate for the better.
 Change is on the horizon, and in a good way for both ourselves and our planet.

 To look fresh from head to toe without the environmental impact, scroll down for a look at some of the most hyped sustainable sneakers at this moment: